-In 1989, human remains representing a minimum of two individuals were removed from NA1755 in Coconino County, AZ, during an authorized field school led by Northern Arizona University.
+Between 1965 and 1967, human remains representing a minimum of one individual were removed from an unknown location within the boundaries of Walnut Canyon National Monument in Coconino County, AZ.
 No known individuals were identified.
 No associated funerary objects are present.